llimllib/obsidian-archive/music/music blog/2024/02/Spoonful - Howlin' Wolf.md

 but it's been covered by everybody.

-Willie Dixon, who wrote the song, recorded his own version: https://www.youtube.com/watch?v=6HMafOfhAus
+[Willie Dixon](https://en.wikipedia.org/wiki/Willie_Dixon), who wrote the song, and whose wikipedia page you should absolutely read to see how influential he was, recorded his own version: https://www.youtube.com/watch?v=6HMafOfhAus

 Etta James: https://www.youtube.com/watch?v=jeeot1j3KeM